Last updated: July 2, 2013

 The issue impacting the future of publishing is what activities and data underlie this analysis?
 The problem clearly extends far beyond reading, literacy and the Internet.
 It remains to be seen what exactly we should make of this.

-The Literacy Information and Communication System, commonly referred to as LINCS, is a national dissemination, resource gathering, and professional development system providing information on a wide variety of literacy relevant topics, issues, and resources.
+Literacy Information and Communication System (LINCS), is a “national dissemination, resource gathering, and professional development system providing information on a wide variety of literacy relevant topics, issues, and resources.”